jblanken75/OSStepChartAgent/README.md

 ## Thoughts for later versions
 - More detailed formatting for Mobile browsers
 - Ability to update the Omniscript details from the Agent.
-This is technically feasible using the omniApplyCallResp method (https://help.salesforce.com/s/articleView?id=xcloud.os_map_responses_to_the_omniscript_s_data_json.htm&type=5).
+This is technically feasible using the [omniApplyCallResp method](https://help.salesforce.com/s/articleView?id=xcloud.os_map_responses_to_the_omniscript_s_data_json.htm&type=5).
 The response from the flow would just need to send this to the LWC and the LWC would need to call the omniApplyCallResp method.